Breather modes of fully nonlinear mass-in-mass chains: Asymptotic analysis

 the simplification being given by (\ref{mu-def}) and (\ref{CC-def}).
 The range of values taken by the velocity, $c$, are shown in Figure \ref{c-fig}.
 Note that different values of the velocity, $c$, are obtained for the acoustic and optical cases.
 We note that the acoustic case is not well-defined for $k=0$, which corresponds to the case of pure travelling waves, as noted earlier and detailed in Appendix \ref{appA-sec}.
 Both velocities are zero when the wavenumber $k=\pi$, and for optical case when $k=0$.
 From hereon, we work in the moving coordinate frame, taking the independent variables to be $z:=y-c(k)\tau$, and $T$.

 In the limits of small $\mu$ we find the asymptotic limits

 whilst for large $\mu$, we have

 As well as the speed of the envelope, we need to determine the shape of the wave, that is, find solutions for $G_1,S_1$ from (\ref{ep2e1eq1})--(\ref{ep2e1eq2}).
 To solve this singular system of equations, we write \beq = \hat G + \tilde G , \eeq in this reformulation, the unknowns $G_1(z,T)$, $S_1(z,T)$ are replaced by $\hat G(z,T)$, $\tilde G(z,T)$.
-Here, $\hat G$ is the coefficient of the kernel of the singular matrix, so cannot be determined, so we assume that this is accounted for in the leading order terms $F_1,P_1$, and we take $\hat G=0$.
-The last vector in (\ref{ep2e1reform}) is perpendicular to the kernel, and is not in the kernel.
-This enables us to find $\tilde G$.
-From the second component of (\ref{ep2e1eq1})--(\ref{ep2e1eq2}), we find $\tilde G = i \gamma_1 F_{1,z}$ where $\gamma_1 \in \mathbb{R}$ is given by
+Here, $\hat G$ is the coefficient of the kernel of the singular matrix, so cannot be determined, so we assume that this is accounted for in the leading order terms $F_1,P_1$, and we take $\hat G=0$. \qq{This can be justified by considering the hypothetical case $\hat G \neq0$.
+The $\mathcal{O}(\ee^{i\theta})$ terms in the asymptotic series for $(q_n,Q_n)^T$ would then start